 Guilds can go beyond just meeting on a regular basis and can also create websites, chats and social media channels.
 These mediums can be used to share knowledge and collaborate on certain real-time challenges and provide instant consultation with experts within your vertical area of practice.
 At my current organization we have several COPs, webinars and channels to discuss areas of interest.
 Some are more formal than others, but they all contribute to furthering the availability of cross-department knowledge.

 Guilds and COPs can also be multi-organizational or area based.
-Here in the Tampa Bay area we have an active Scrum Masters’ Guild facilitated by Adam Ulery which meets every first Wednesday of the month.
+Here in the Tampa Bay area we have an active Scrum Masters’ Guild which meets every first Wednesday of the month.
 One of my favorite exercises with that group was when we partnered with the Denver Scrum Masters’ Guild to simulate a distributed environment.
 We identified and worked through first-hand the challenges.